-Running and sprinting are vigorous intensity exercises.
+Running and sprinting are vigorous, high-intensity exercises.
 While they both use the same muscle groups, the difference lies in speed.
-Sprinting is a more powerful, faster form of running that can only be performed in short spurts.
+Sprinting is a more powerful, faster form of running that can only be performed in short bursts.

 Video of the Day

 Running is a form of cardiovascular exercise that is performed for at least 10 minutes to be considered aerobic, using oxygen to primarily fuel your muscle cells.

 Though there's no set speed that classifies a run, you typically run at a speed that causes you to breathe heavier and break a sweat.
 During competition, popular running races include the 5k, 10k, half marathon and full marathon.